-&lt;sup>12 START is a Department of Homeland Security University Center of Excellence that focuses on social and behavioral aspects of terrorism, natural disasters, and technological accidents, and the social, be havioral, cultural and economic factors influencing responses to and recovery from catastrophes.

-A Significant Distress Index is calculated from these inputs using a formula proposed by subject matter experts consulted for the SNRA project: $N{SD} = C{EF} \times (5 \, Fat + lnj + 1⁄2 \, D)$ , where $N{SD}$ represents the number of persons significantly distressed, $C{EF}$ is the expert assessed Event Familiarity Factor, Fat is the number of fatalities, Inj is the number of injuries and/or illnesses, and D is the number of persons displaced (Social Displacement).
+$^{12}$ START is a Department of Homeland Security University Center of Excellence that focuses on social and behavioral aspects of terrorism, natural disasters, and technological accidents, and the social, behavioral, cultural and economic factors influencing responses to and recovery from catastrophes. $^{13}$ A Significant Distress Index is calculated from these inputs using a formula proposed by subject matter experts consulted for the SNRA project: $N{SD} = C{ET} \times (S Fat + In) + \frac{12}{2} D)$ , where $N{SD}$ represents the number of persons significantly distressed. $C{ET}$ is the expert assessed Event Familiarity Factor, Fat is the number of fatalities, Inj is the number of injuries and/or illnesses, and D is the number of persons displaced (Social Displacement).
 In words, this formula suggests that there are 5 significantly distressed persons for each life lost; 1 for each person injured; and 1 for each 2 people displaced.
-This formula was constructed to reflect the empirical finding that the most severe stressor of a disaster is losing a loved one, followed by injury, followed by displacement.
-Uncertainty was captured by applying the index
+This formula ave constructed to reflect the empirical finding that the most severe stressor of a disaster is losing a loved one, followed by injury, followed by displacement.
+Uncertainty was captured by applying the index formula to the low, best, and high estimates of these three human consequence metrics.